nodesign/weioDoc/examples.md

 This example shows you how to read smartphone gyroscope, diplay angle values on the user interface and monitor on the IDE console.

 #### code
 In the program below the visible page content, the body, contains three paragraphs with ids **"alpha"**, **"beta"** and **"gamma"**.
-This paragraphs will be used to display smartphone gyroscope angles :
+This paragraphs will be used to display smartphone gyroscope angles:

 ``` html
 <p id="alpha"></p>